-Titanium alloy is a new important structural material used in the aerospace industry.
-Its specific gravity, strength and service temperature are between aluminum and steel, but it is stronger than aluminum and steel and has excellent seawater corrosion resistance and ultra-low temperature performance.
+Titanium alloy is a new and important structural material used in the aerospace industry.
+Its specific gravity, strength, and service temperature are between aluminum and steel, but it is stronger than aluminum and steel and has excellent seawater corrosion resistance and ultra-low temperature performance.

 Thank you for reading our articles, hoping this article can let you have a better understanding of the types of titanium alloys and their uses.
 If you want to know more about titanium alloy or other refractory metals, you can visit Advanced Refractory Metals (ARM) for more information.